itrus/bash-scripts-NGS/small/readme.md

 date
 ```
 ### Using fastx_collapser for single-end reads.
-The following script, in parallel, converts FASTQ into FASTA files and, therefore, deletes information on quality of the reads.
-Do quality trimming prior to running this script.
+The following script, in parallel, converts FASTQ into FASTA files and, therefore, deletes information on the quality of the reads.
+Do quality trimming before running this script.
 ```
 #!/bin/bash
 TOTAL_FILES=`find -iname '*.fastq' | wc -l`